Cray-HPE/docs-csm/operations/kubernetes/Restore_Postgres.md

     capsules-warehouse-server-2   2/2     Running   0          35s
     ```

-11. Verify Capsules services are accessible and contain the expected data.
+1. (`uan#`) Verify that Capsules services are accessible and contain the expected data.

-    You may need to configure your default warehouse and default warehouse user as well as login though the Keycloak service depending on where you login from.
+    The default warehouse and default warehouse user may first need to be configured.
+It may also be necessary to
+    log in though the Keycloak service.
 It is recommended to use a UAN.

     ```bash
     capsule list